wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 To this end, Catalyzer maintains a shadow page table in addition to the standard hardware page table.
 The shadow table tracks pages that have been modified and hence allocated for CoW.
 The hardware page table for the VMM is then updated accordingly using the shadow table, if there is an entry, or the base page table if otherwise.

+The second contribution optimizes state restoration of OS metadata.
+In conventional approaches, these metadata is stored separately and serialized.
+Before restoration they need to be deserialized, and then reapplied to the memory image (as discussed above, I guess this is because some states are location dependent, such as pointers, and hence their value must be relocated just like when you load a dynamic library).